-The Typhoon, with a submerged displacement of more than 48,000t, is the world's biggest submarine class.
+The Typhoon has a submerged displacement of more than 48,000t and is the world’s biggest submarine class.
 It is a nuclear-powered submarine equipped with ballistic missiles.
 Dmitry Donskoy, the first of the six submarines in the class, was commissioned in 1981 and is still in active service with the Russian Navy.

-Typhoon Class submarines have a length of 175m, beam of 23m and draught of 12m.
+Typhoon Class submarines have a length of 175m, a 23m beam and a 12m draught.
 It is powered by two nuclear water reactors, two 50,000hp steam turbines and four 3,200KW turbogenerators.
 It can sail at a speed of 22.2kt on the surface and 27kt below water.